lachlangill/EMnify-IoT-Explorer/README.md

 # EMnify Pixl.js IoT Explorer Board

-This testing device is comprised of a [Pixl.js](https://www.espruino.com/Pixl.js) microcontroller with a [NB-IoT Explorer shield](https://wiki.dragino.com/index.php?title=NB-IoT_Shield), complete with an [EMnify sim card](https://www.emnify.com/global-iot-sim) for global network connectivity.
+This testing device is comprised of a [Pixl.js](https://www.espruino.com/Pixl.js) microcontroller with a [NB-IoT Explorer shield](https://wiki.dragino.com/index.php?title=NB-IoT_Shield), complete with an [EMnify SIM card](https://www.emnify.com/global-iot-sim) for global network connectivity.

 This code is designed to run on a Pixl.js board.
 Other boards may be capable of running this program with some modification.